cdrummey216/whoami/artofliving.md

 * Because a life is an opportunity.
 Life is time and moments are opporunitites. //time has value
 * Because life is slow and tributary. each life is a component within the unison of Life. //life has universal scope

-# Self Expression and Externalization //c = 1 - 1.618, so c = -0.618 (or c = -1/ϕ)
+# Self-Expression and Externalization //c = 1 - 1.618, so c = -0.618 (or c = -1/ϕ)
 **main points**
 * identity is incalcuable in the absence of the self (ϕ). //see BEGIN iteration, self is undefined (c = 1 - *undefined*)
-* in this way, identity becomes an expression of the self due to the fact that the self is necessary in order for an identity exist.
+* in this way, identity becomes an expression of the self due to the fact that the self is necessary to produce an identity. //'identity' as a product of an equation for the self. 'identity' as a snapshot of the self.
-* so self expression is the manifestation of the self for an identity. the self can be expressed in words and actions (externalization).
+* so self-expression is the manifestation of the self for an identity. the self can be expressed in words and actions (externalization).

 **What does it mean that c = -1/ϕ?**
 * at any point in time, identity is being expressed through externalizations of the self. this also means that each expression of the identity is limited by the means of externalization.